mjkapkan/auto_light/README.md

 ## Usage

+Just download and extract the contents of the bin directory and run auto_light.exe If you want to run the native .py file, don't forget do download additional python modules and after downloading all contents run auto_light.pyw

 At current state the app has no GUI, just a tray icon.
 So the settings can be changed only using config file.
 At first run it will create the following json file: json